On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 I mean, you CAN, but you will never get unstuck if you only rely on the same mindset that got you stuck in the first place.
 It’s like trying to pull yourself out of the ocean while drowning.

-The point is, you don’t have to get on the phone and verbally state: “I need help.”
+You don’t have to get on the phone and verbally state: “I need help.”

 You need only to say that to yourself.
 When we are willing to ask for feedback, willing to listen genuinely, and—most importantly—willing to make the effort to integrate what we’re learning, only then are we actively making the effort to grow.